timboudreau/shutesburybroadband/broadbandFaq.md

  * **Massachusetts Broadband Initiative (MBI)** - The quasi private organization which built the fiber network that runs to the center of town.
 MBI is funded by state and federal grants;  originally it was chartered to build the entire network to wire homes in Western Massachusetts;  after its funding was cut in half, it has focused on the "middle mile" - getting fiber to towns, so that they can build the "last mile" to residences.
     * MBI is administering the recent $50,000,000 grant from the state to build out "last-mile" networks to homes in Western MA

  * **Axia** - Axia is the company contracted by MBI to administer the "middle mile" network;  assuming we use MBI's network (which is currently the only option), the network we build would be reselling bandwidth bought in bulk from Axia.
-Axia's business model depends on selling bandwidth to businesses;  our understanding is that currently commercial uptake has been lower than desired.
+Axia's business model depends on selling bandwidth to businesses;  our understanding is that currently commercial uptake has been lower than desired, which may affect rates.

 ### What We Propose

-The proposal under consideration
+  [Pending - detailed content]

 ### Wired West Pros and Cons

-Pros:
+  [Pending]

 ## Frequently Asked Questions